-This Instant Pot Cauliflower Parmesan Soup is so easy to make and tastes so goo and can be made in just 20 minutes.
+This Instant Pot Cauliflower Parmesan Soup is so easy to make and tastes so good and can be made in just 20 minutes.
 It has crunchy Parmesan croutons, sun-dried tomato oil, spices, and it’s really creamy and delicious.
 This one definitely goes in the favorites.

 This recipe is so simple to make that it can be your new “go-to” meatless Monday option or those busy nights when you need a “dump and go” dinner but want it to be healthier than take out.
 Look no further, this is the one.
+Make sure you have a batch of rolls ready to go with it.
+Kings Hawaiian Rolls from the Instant Pot or a batch of Homemade Breadsticks.

 🍽️ Why This Recipe Works